-A version of this article was originally published in the second-quarter 2017 edition of Morningstar Prospects, which highlights promising managers that Morningstar Manager Research analysts currently do not cover but may cover in the future.
+A version of this article was originally published in the first-quarter 2017 edition of Morningstar Prospects, which highlights promising managers that Morningstar Manager Research analysts currently do not cover but may cover in the future.
 The full list and publication are available to subscribers of Morningstar Direct.

 A Wide-Ranging Alts Fund

 Oppenheimer Fundamental Alternatives QVOPX is a multistrategy fund that takes a discretionary, macro-driven approach.
 It aims to produce low volatility and relatively low correlations to stocks and bonds, and to outperform the HFRX Global Hedge Fund Index.
 Michelle Borrè took over management of this fund in November 2011.
 She had previously worked as an analyst on this fund from 2003 to 2009, and she has also served as portfolio manager of Oppenheimer Capital Income OPPEX since 2009.
 Borrè is backed by five analysts focused on this strategy: Daryl Armstrong, Robert Herz, Jay Merchant, Timothy Mulvihill, and Brian Giesen.